W7k-J/BimShamans/en/about.md

 <p style="text-align: right;"><a href="https://www.britannica.com/topic/shamanism">~ Britannica.com</a></p>

 #### TL;DR
-We solve problems which satellitees civil enginneering, BIM technology, automation and data analysis.
-What unites us is a results-first approach - cutting through the marketing fluff and taking a straight engineering path to the goal, in the spirit of **make engineering approach great again**.
+We solve problems which satellites civil enginneering, BIM technology, automation and data analysis.
+What unites us is a results-first approach - cutting through the marketing fluff and taking a straight engineering path to the goal. **Project: BIM Shamans** is the space to share thoughts and solutions worth mentioned outside our everyday talks.

 ## About the project